mindspore-ai/docs/docs/mindspore/programming_guide/source_en/design/gradient.md

 MapValueObject(); // map ValueNodes
 ```

-`MapFvObject` maps free variables, `MapParameter` maps parameter nodes. `MapValueObject` mainly maps `Primitive` and `FuncGraph` objects.
+`MapFvObject` maps free variables, `MapParamObject` maps parameter nodes. `MapValueObject` mainly maps `Primitive` and `FuncGraph` objects.
 For `FuncGraph`, we need to create another `DFunctor` object and perform the mapping.
 This is a recursion process. `Primitive` defines the type of the operator.
 We need to define gradient function for every `Primitive`.
 MindSpore defines these gradient functions in Python, for example:

 ```python
 @bprop_getters.register(P.Sin)